JakeTrock/CleanConnect/README.md

 	reason: "Post not found",
 	moreDetailed: err
 * add .catch with error logging to all promise functions with .catch((e)=>console.error(e));
+* use uuid validate to check url based uuids for validity

 ### Resolved permanently
 * possible migrate /print and /pdf to tags